Teacher, what if sugar was on today’s menu for the students in your classroom?

 They were made to thrive, to live, to love life, and to have the most fun!
 They can do this best by filling their body with food that blesses their heart, mind, muscles, and organs.
 The knowledge and awareness of how sugar affects their body may be all they need to help them to make healthier food choices.
 Your discussions in class can encourage them to ask mom and dad for healthier snacks and lunches.

-Incorporate stretching, jumping up, reaching up high, reaching down low, crazy dancing it out to a song – all at their desks in intervals can freshen their mind, re-establish their focus, and help them to feel good about their bodies and their work.
+Incorporate stretching, jumping up, reaching up high, reaching down low, crazy dancing it out to a song – all at their desks in intervals.
+This will freshen their mind, re-establish their focus, and help them to feel good about their bodies and their work.

 We love our students.
 You have so much to cover in one day, and so many different learning needs to address.
 And there are numerous things outside of your control that you must resolve.
 You give 110% and it doesn’t go unnoticed.
 Your work matters.
 Your influence is so valuable.
 Teacher, we appreciate you so much, and we thank you for all that you do.
 As always, if you need anything, comment below and let me know how I can help.